Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 On the Royal Palace balcony; Photo Credit – http://www.casareal.es

 After leaving the Royal Basilica of Our Lady of Atocha, Felipe and Letizia drove back to the Royal Palace.
 Upon their arrival, the Band of Bagpipe Players of the City of Oviedo and their youth group Vetusta (from Letizia’s hometown of Oviedo, Asturias, Spain) played the anthem of Asturias and the “March of May” which had been composed for the occasion.
-The bride and groom then appeared on the balcony of the Royal Palace with their parents along with Felipe’s two sisters and their husbands and greeted the many people gathered in the Plaza de Oriente.
+The bride and groom then appeared on the balcony of the Royal Palace with their parents and Felipe’s two sisters and their husbands and greeted the many people gathered in the Plaza de Oriente.
 The people were very disappointed that the newlyweds only hugged and did not kiss.
 Then there were three photo sessions, one with the bride and groom with their families, another with the heads of state who attended the wedding, and the third with members of royal houses.
-After the photo sessions, the bride and groom joined their guests for lunch which was served in the Courtyard of the Prince and the attached galleries.
+After the photo sessions, the bride and groom joined their guests for lunch, served in the Courtyard of the Prince and the attached galleries.

 Family Photo; Photo Credit – http://www.casareal.es